-This fall soup will certainly grace our table more than once this season, and would make a perfect soup-shot to begin a Thanksgiving feast..
-It fills the need for belly-warming comfort without being too heavy, reminding us that summer is just baaaarely over and will thankfully come again.
-It was on the table in under an hour with little active time and is easily adaptable to other seasonal vegetables and seasonings.
+This fall roasted cauliflower soup will certainly grace our table more than once this season.
+It fills the need for belly-warming comfort without being too heavy, reminding us that summer is just barely over and will thankfully come again.
+The soup was on the table in under an hour, with little active time.
+It would make a perfect soup-shot to begin a Thanksgiving feast, and is easily adaptable to other seasonal vegetables and seasonings.

 - 4 cups cauliflower florets

 - 1 medium leek, sliced into 1/4" rounds